Are Tape In Extensions Bad for Your Hair? Risks Uncovered

 Read the Receipts (a.k.a.
 Reviews)

 With the right stylist, the right upkeep, and the right boundaries, tape-ins can be part of a long-term, head-safe beauty plan.
-If that’s your vibe, make your first smart move: book a salon consultation with a trained, vetted, no‑nonsense stylist who sees your hair as more than just aesthetic.
+If thatβs your vibe, make your first smart move: book a salon consultation with a trained, vetted, noβnonsense stylist who sees your hair as more than just aesthetic.
+You can also check out our blog about do hair extensions ruin your hair? to answer your questions.

 Glam is good.
 But glam with sense is unmatched.